 Hydrogen gas was first produced artificially back in the 16th century, while the first fuel cells and electrolysers were made in the 19th century.
-Until recently, however, the price of electrolysers – which produce hydrogen by splitting water into hydrogen and oxygen with electricity – and fuel cells – which recombine them to produce electricity and heat – were too expensive.
+Until recently, however, the price of electrolysers – which produce green hydrogen by splitting water into hydrogen and oxygen with electricity – and fuel cells – which recombine them to produce electricity and heat – were too expensive.

 This has all changed.
 The price of electrolysers went from between €2 and €4 million per MW a couple of years ago, to around half a million now.
 This means the main driver for the cost of hydrogen produced by electricity is now electricity itself, which represents three quarters of the cost of production.